TheNightmanCodeth/DitRa/README.md

 * They close issues
 * They don't have merge conflicts

+# Versioning
+DitRa will use RELEASE.BETA.ALPHA versioning until release.
+AKA all versions will be 0.BETA.ALPHA until release, at which point the versioning will switch to [semantic versioning](https://semver.org/).

 # In Summary
 Just be cool to each other and don't send me garbage code I'm here to help new people but if you've read this whole readme there shouldn't really be